 “I think Joe Biden might be suffering from that same white entitlement and privilege and ego where he’s just that old school white male who feels like ‘hey man, they need me, I don’t need them or I’ve got them already.’
 That’s not respect.” – Charlamagne Tha God on The Breakfast Club radio show

 Mayor Michael Bloomberg, New York — A big handicap as a billionaire former Republican.
-Plus, you really can’t trust a man who is spending more than $100 million of his own money to try to get the nomination.
+Plus, you really can’t trust a man who has already spent more than $540 million of his own money to try to get the nomination.
+Do we really want a president who bought the office?

 “I mean is Michael Bloomberg really the default candidate for non-college educated white voters?” — David Axelrod, President Obama advisor